 As you can imagine, the ad was as well received as a dog at a pedigree cat show.
 Even those in the spotlight criticized the ad with Chance the Rapper publicly dissing the brand saying the ad is “terribly racist”.
 He went on to state that companies produce purposely racist advertisements to boost views.

 Controversial?
-Or perhaps a prime example of bad ad, ill thought out and unethical in our modern era.
+Or perhaps a prime example of bad ad, ill thought out, inappropriate and unethical in our modern era.

 Gillette – We Believe Campaign (2019)